djpandit007/turbo-invention/Section3-Configuration.md

 Node selector cannot be used to build complex rules like `NOT`, `AND`, etc.
 To tackle this shortcoming, we use Node Affinity rules.

+## 63: Node Affinity

+Node affinity ensures that pods are hosted on particular nodes.

+There are 2 types of node affinities:

+1. `requiredDuringSchedulingIgnoredDuringExecution`:
+   If matching node doesn't exist, pod won't be scheduled.
+   Pods will continue to run and changes to pod affinities won't impact, once scheduled.
+2. `preferredDuringSchedulingIgnoredDuringExecution`:
+   If matching node doesn't exist, scheduler will ignore pod affinity rules.
+   Pods will continue to run and changes to pod affinities won't impact, once scheduled.
+3. `requiredDuringSchedulingRequiredDuringExecution`:
+   If matching node doesn't exist, pod won't be scheduled.
+   Pods not matching affinity changes will be evicted during execution.

 ## Noteworthy Commands

 ```bash